abarichello/godot-ci/README.md

 ### iOS

 Not available yet.
-Automating xcode projects is doable but not trivial, and mac runners only recently became available for github actions, so it will happen eventually.
+Automating Xcode projects is doable but not trivial, and macOS runners only recently became available for GitHub actions, so it will happen eventually.

 ## Platforms